Workshops are offered through the following strands:

-Reaching Students: Analysis of Assumptions and Learning Theory (January 11 and 25, 2020) (Adult Learning)
+Reaching Students: Analysis of Assumptions and Learning Theory (TBD) (Adult Learning)

 The purpose of this seminar is to help us improve our craft of teaching by thinking through how learning theory can inform our practice.
 Each of us carries with us assumptions about how people learn and what constitutes adequate learning in various situations.
 These assumptions come from our cultural backgrounds and upbringing, from our own “apprenticeship of observation” (Lortie, 1975) as students in schools, and from our continuing work as educators of children and adults.
 These assumptions paired with who we are as individual learners often influences how we teach.
 Exploring and creating a broad understanding of theories of learning and the development of expertise can help us see multiple ways to reach our students.
 Readings and online posts prior to our first F2F session will set us up to begin.
 Session 1 (F2F) will focus on theories of learning and applying them to the content we teach.
 Online work, in between sessions, involves a deeper investigation of learning theory and our assumptions around the development of expertise, preparing theoretical sketches to observe theories in action (identifying student success and struggles and modifying lessons to create more access points for all types of learners), and beginning to investigate our own modes of learning.
 Session 2 (F2F) involves sharing and learning together around those theoretical sketches and working more with our own assumptions and ways of learning.
 These sessions will bring it all together around who I am as an educator, how I teach, and how I can reach more students.

-Making your class accessible: Learn and apply effective strategies to make your content accessible for all students (February 1 and 22, 2020) (Special Education)
+Making your class accessible: Learn and apply effective strategies to make your content accessible for all students (TBD) (Special Education)

 This course is designed for instructors who want to make their classes accessible for all learners.
 In the ever-changing environment of the college classroom, more students with documented or undocumented disabilities are enrolling.
 This course will give the instructor a variety of strategies to use to support these students acquire the needed content to be successful in a college classroom.
 Strategies for accommodation and modification of teaching and learning will be explored.
 The first workshop will involve discussions around students with disabilities and ways to support these students within a college setting.
 The second workshop will focus on analyzing specific strategies tried and their impact on instructor and student.
 A plan for some next steps will also be developed.